 3. Locate Your Water Main

-Now’s a good time to remind yourself and your family members about the water main shut off location.
-If your pipes burst from freezing, knowing exactly where the water main is located is crucial to minimizing the water damage.
+Now’s a good time to remind yourself and your family members about the water main shutoff location.
+If your pipes burst from freezing, knowing exactly where the water main is located is crucial to minimize the water damage.